 You can also request to vote early by mail with an absentee ballot.
 You can make the request online and track your ballot’s status using a web tracker once you mail it in to make sure it is received and counted.
 Your ballot will not count if it is received after Election Day, so make sure you mail it back with time to spare if you go this route.

 If you plan to vote on Election Day, start by making a plan to vote.
 Think about what time you want to vote, how you’ll get to your polling place, and consider inviting a friend or family member to go with you.
 Before Election Day, you can confirm that you’re registered to vote and double check the location of your polling place online.

 If you’ve registered in advance, you won’t need to bring your photo ID.
 If you are registering on Election Day, you’ll need to bring a proof of residence.
 You can review the approved proof of residence document list and find out more information about registering on Election Day by visiting the state of Minnesota elections and voting website.

 Step 3: Complete Your Ballot

-This year, there are competitive races all the way down the ballot in Minnesota—with Planned Parenthood champions running in many races.
-The Planned Parenthood Action Fund has endorsed Tim Walz for Governor, Peggy Flanagan for Lieutenant Governor, Tina Smith for U.S. Senate, Amy Klobuchar for U.S. Senate.
-The Planned Parenthood Action Fund has also endorsed in many races for the U.S. House of Representatives, including Dan Feehan (MN-01).
-Angie Craig (MN-02), Dean Phillips (MN-03), Betty McCollum (MN-04), Ilhan Omar (MN-05), and Joe Radinovich (MN-08).
+This year, Planned Parenthood champions are running in competitive races all the way up and down the ballot in Minnesota.
+The Planned Parenthood Action Fund has endorsed Tim Walz for Governor, Peggy Flanagan for Lieutenant Governor, Tina Smith for U.S. Senate, Amy Klobuchar for U.S. Senate, Dan Feehan (MN-01), Angie Craig (MN-02), Dean Phillips (MN-03), Betty McCollum (MN-04), Ilhan Omar (MN-05), and Joe Radinovich (MN-08).